holidayextras/plugin-jsonapi/README.md

 ## About

-A hapijs plugin for a jsonapi style output to all requests.
+A [hapi](http://hapijs.com/) plugin for a jsonapi style output to all requests.
 We are using the [jsonapi](http://jsonapi.org/) standard with our own [house rules](https://bitbucket.org/hxshortbreaks/apischema/src/master/houseRules.md) where we have adapted the standard to suit our needs as a business.

 ## Getting Started